OGC Honors Program

 • Attorney professional responsibility

-• Any other area of practice within the purview of DoD OGC
+• Any other area of practice within the purview of DoW OGC

-Participants will have the opportunity to take on immediate responsibility and directly contribute to significant matters within DoD OGC and in the Department of Defense, each in support of DoD’s mission to defend the nation, deter aggression, and further U.S. national security objectives.
-Every participant in the Honors Program will be assigned a mentor.
+Participants have the opportunity to take on immediate responsibility and directly contribute to significant matters within DoW OGC and in the Department of War, each in support of DoW’s mission to defend the nation, deter aggression, and further U.S. national security objectives.
+Every participant in the Honors Program is assigned a mentor.

-DoD OGC seeks to recruit two attorneys in the summer of 2024 for a two-year term.
-Following completion of the program, participants will have the opportunity to be considered for permanent positions in DoD OGC without further competition.
+The Program is highly competitive, with a focus on recruiting candidates to work in an equitable environment.
+DoW OGC seeks to recruit up to two attorneys in the summer of 2026 for a two-year term.
+Following completion of the program, participants will have the opportunity to be considered for permanent positions in DoW OGC without further competition.

 ELIGIBILITY REQUIREMENTS